What Is the Maximum Throughput On My CompactDAQ Device?

 Solution

 The maximum amount of throughput, or data transfer, for a particular cDAQ device is system and device dependent.
-Below is a summary of the different types of USB cDAQ form factors and how to calculate the maximum throughput for your device.
+Below is a summary of the different types of cDAQ form factors and how to calculate the maximum throughput for your device.

-USB cDAQ Devices
+USB cDAQ Devices:

 The NI X Series DAQ devices and cDAQ devices with a USB 2.0 bus can sustain a throughput of 32 MB/s, while the cDAQ devices with a USB 3.0 bus can sustain data transfer rates of 250 MB/s.